 Each side of the rack is adjustable as well, so if you have different sizes of bikes you can still transport them together.
 When it comes to securing the wheels in place the Saris SuperClamp uses a snowboard style buckle that will be familiar to lots of folks on the bottom and stout wheel hooks at the top of the tire.

 If you’re not familiar with snowboard buckles, it’s extremely easy to operate ratchet and buckle system and a nice additional way to secure your bikes.

-Best of all when not using the rack, the arms fold flat and the entire rack is able to tilt forward saving space behind your vehicle.
+Another cool feature is when not using the rack, the arms fold flat and the entire rack is able to tilt forward saving space behind your vehicle.
 This would be ideal for someone with a tight garage or attempting to parallel park with the rack on.